History of Wycombe Wanderers F.C.: The Football League dream (1984–1993)

-The greatest excitement was had in the FA Trophy, where Wealdstone, VS Rugby, Cheltenham Town and Northwich Victoria were seen off en route to the semi-finals.
+The greatest excitement was in the FA Trophy, where Wealdstone, VS Rugby, Cheltenham Town and Northwich Victoria were seen off en route to the semi-finals.
 The draw wasn't particularly kind, pitting them against Altrincham, who had hit an amazing run of form, and were pushing for the Conference title.
 The first leg at Adams Park saw Alty take an early lead which was quickly cancelled out by a Dave Carroll equaliser.
 Keith Scott poached a winning goal with 18 minutes remaining and a lead was taken into the second leg at Moss Lane.
 It proved to be a nervous affair, Wycombe were desperate to make a return to Wembley, and take revenge for being denied that prize nine years previously by the same opponents.
 A tense first half ended in stalemate and just before the hour Mark West poked home from a corner to give the Wanderers a crucial lead.
 The home side lost their heads and were soon down ten men and in the last minute Keith Scott wrapped up a 4–1 aggregate win from the penalty spot.
 The Wanderers were back at Wembley and the celebrations went long into the night.
 Nearly 25,000 Wycombe fans travelled to Wembley, and were part of a record 34,842 crowd for a FA Trophy final at the old stadium.
 Keith Scott gave the Blues the lead and Kidderminster Harriers goalkeeper Paul Jones kept his team in it with a string of stunning saves.
 Just before the hour Dave Hadley's daisy cutter slipped under Wanderers goalkeeper John Granville, who played the game with a broken thumb.
 Wycombe weren't going to be denied as less than ten minutes later Keith Scott broke down the right wing and crossed for local hero Mark West to dive low and head in the winner!
 It was a fitting end to a sensational season.
 Average crowds at Adams Park rose from 1,800 to 2,800 and Mark West was crowned Conference Player of the Season after scoring 34 goals.
 Wycombe were looking more and more like a club who would be in the Football League before much longer.

 The summer of 1991 saw the club installed as favourites for the Conference title alongside Colchester United.
 There was some very sad news when former player Kevin Durham died suddenly aged only 29.
 Wycombe's share of the gate receipts from the Conference Championship shield against his club Barnet were donated to a fund for his young son.